California Poppy

 Native American tribes traditionally used this plant for toothaches, headaches, and relaxation.
 European settlers later adopted these practices, incorporating the herb into folk medicine traditions that continue today.

 The dried flowers and leaves contain the highest concentration of therapeutic compounds.
-This makes them ideal for home use in smoking blends or standalone preparations.
+This makes them ideal for home preparations, whether enjoyed in smoking blends or brewed as a calming tea before bed.
+Some users also combine it with other calming herbs like lavender or passionflower for enhanced relaxation.

 History and Folklore